Axon: Classification

 The axons of neurons in the human peripheral nervous system can be classified based on their physical features and signal conduction properties.
-Axons were known to have different thicknesses (from 0.1 to 20 µm) and these differences were thought to relate to the speed at which an action potential could travel along the axon – its conductance velocity.
+Axons were known to have different thicknesses (from 0.1 to 20 μm) and these differences were thought to relate to the speed at which an action potential could travel along the axon – its conductance velocity.
 Erlanger and Gasser proved this hypothesis, and identified several types of nerve fiber, establishing a relationship between the diameter of an axon and its nerve conduction velocity.
 They published their findings in 1941 giving the first classification of axons.

 Axons are classified in two systems.
 The first one introduced by Erlanger and Gasser, grouped the fibers into three main groups using the letters A, B, and C. These groups, group A, group B, and group C include both the sensory fibers (afferents) and the motor fibers (efferents).
 The first group A, was subdivided into alpha, beta, gamma, and delta fibers – Aα, Aβ, Aγ, and Aδ.
 The motor neurons of the different motor fibers, were the lower motor neurons – alpha motor neuron, beta motor neuron, and gamma motor neuron having the Aα, Aβ, and Aγ nerve fibers, respectively.

 Later findings by other researchers identified two groups of Aa fibers that were sensory fibers.
-These were then introduced into a system that only included sensory fibers (though some of these were mixed nerves and were also motor fibers).
+These were then introduced into a system (Lloyd classification) that only included sensory fibers (though some of these were mixed nerves and were also motor fibers).
 This system refers to the sensory groups as Types and uses Roman numerals: Type Ia, Type Ib, Type II, Type III, and Type IV.

 Motor

 Lower motor neurons have two kind of fibers:

-Different sensory receptors innervate different types of nerve fibers.
+Different sensory receptors are innervated by different types of nerve fibers.
 Proprioceptors are innervated by type Ia, Ib and II sensory fibers, mechanoreceptors by type II and III sensory fibers and nociceptors and thermoreceptors by type III and IV sensory fibers.